What I do

 a clarity audit to figure out where confusion or risk really lives

-documentation for a single fragile system
+documentation for a single fragile or high-dependency system

 training or educational materials when understanding matters more than persuasion